scikit-build/cmake-python-distributions/docs/make_a_release.rst

   ..  note::

-    To learn more about `pypi-stats`, see `How to get PyPI download statistics <https://kirankoduru.github.io/python/pypi-stats.html>`_.
+    To learn more about `pypistats`, see https://pypi.org/project/pypistats/

 5. Tag the release